JYRoy/UNSW-comp6771/Lectures/Week4-1.md

 - Lack of context on operations

 ## Friends
 A class may declare friend functions or classes.
-Those functions / classes are non-member functions that may access private parts of the class.
+Those functions / classes are non-member functions that may access private parts of the class(From cppreference.com: The friend declaration appears in a class body and grants a function or another class access to private and protected members of the class where the friend declaration appears.).

 In general we prefer to define friends directly in the class they relate to.
 This is, in general, a bad idea, but there are a few cases where it may be required
 - Nonmember operator overloads (will be discussing soon)
 - Related classes
     - A Window class might have WindowManager as a friend